 Service operation name: Nnssf_NSSAIAvailability_Unsubscribe

 Description: This service operation enables a NF Service Consumer (e.g. AMF) to unsubscribe to a notification of any previously subscribed changes to the NSSAI availability information.
+This service operation also enables the NF Service Consumer (e.g. AMF) to unsubscribe to a notification when an S-NSSAI and/or an NSI ID needs to be replaced to Alternative S-NSSAI and/or new Network Slice instance.

 Inputs, Required: SubscriptionId.